-The models view ( the next figure shows, each entry lists the date and time that the model was last opened and shows its associated database.
+The models view (D) in the side panel, when selected, displays your most recently used models.
+As the next figure shows, each entry lists the date and time that the model was last opened and shows its associated database.
 To the right of the Models title are the following options: